Constitution and Bylaws of the

 Section 1.
 Vacancies.

 b.
-Vacancies in other Party committees can be temporarily filled by resolution of such committee until the next regular committee election.
+Vacancies in other Party committees can be temporarily filled by resolution of such committees until the next regular committee election.

 Section 1.
 Amendments to this document can be made at any State convention by a vote of the credentialed delegates attending.